Carolina Coronado: Life in Madrid

 After taking a vow of abstinence after the death of Alberto Tejada at sea (whether he was real or imaginary), she revoked the vow when she married Horatio Justus Perry in Madrid in 1852.
 Perry was the secretary of the Embassy of the United States.
 They had one son – Carlos Horacio (1853–1854) and two daughters – Carolina (1857–1873) and Matilde (b 1861) who married Pedro Torres Cabrera, connected to the count of Canilleros.
 At a time when women were not invited to public political conversations, Coronado succeeded in persuasively arguing against Spain's imperial legacy and urging support to rectify her nation's past colonial blunders, especially the introduction of slavery to the Americas.

 Coronado had a revolutionary spirit, and she became famous while living in Madrid for the literary salons she held, a group that was called the Hermandad Lírica (Lyrical Sisterhood).
 Her gatherings served as a meeting-point for progressive writers and a refuge for the persecuted, including many of the most well-known authors of the time.
 Unfortunately for her, her clandestine refuge and affinity for revolution brought about the disapproval of her contemporaries.

 Despite this, she succeeded in publishing several works in newspapers and magazines and thus gained a certain measure of fame.
-Her physical beauty undoubtedly contributed to her success, and it caused infamous admiration in other romantic writers, including poet Jose de Espronceda.
+Her physical beauty undoubtedly contributed to her success, and it caused infamous admiration in other romantic writers, including poet José de Espronceda.

 Coronado died in Lisbon, Portugal on 15 January 1911.